shaundai/shaundaiblog/README.md

-Shaundai Person's super awesome personal blog - created using Gatsby.js
+Personal Blog of Shaundai Person.
+Created using Gatsby Starter Blog.
+Maintained by Shaundai Person